 The concept is discussed with the village and if they are interested, they choose two people to be 'CCT officers'.
 RCP equips each officer with camera-traps, batteries, a GPS unit, phone and a bicycle, and trains them in camera-trap placement.
 RCP then employs them to place camera-traps out on their village land, wherever they think is most appropriate (with some caveats, e.g. camera-traps must be spaced at least 1 km apart).
 Every month, for every individual wild animal camera-trapped, the village receives a certain number of points, with more threatened, larger and more conflict-causing species allocated more points.
-[Points are currently allocated as follows: smaller herbivores: (smaller than kudu) 1,000; larger herbivores (kudu and larger) 2,000; snakes 1,000; primates 1,500; smaller carnivores (smaller than wild dog) 5,000; less threatened large carnivores (leopard and spotted hyaena) 10,000; threatened large carnivores (cheetah and lion) 15,000; endangered large carnivores (African wild dog) 20,000; all other mammals (excluding rats and mice) 1,000.]
+[Points are currently allocated as follows: smaller herbivore: (smaller than kudu) 1000; larger herbivores (kudu and larger) 2000; snakes 1000; primates 1500; smaller carnivores (smaller than wild dog) 5000; less threatened large carnivores (leopard and spotted hyaena) 10000; threatened large carnivores (cheetah and lion) 15000; endangered large carnivores (African wild dog) 20000; all other mammals (excluding rats and mice) 1000.]

-Villages are organised into groups of 4, and every 3 months, community benefits equivalent to USD 5,000 are distributed to each group, split according to which village has generated most points that quarter (so the 1st village gets USD 2,000, 2nd USD 1,500, 3rd USD 1,000 and 4th USD 500).
+Villages are organised into groups of 4, and every 3 months, USD 5000-worth of community benefits are distributed to each group, split according to which village has generated most points that quarter (so the 1st village gets USD 2000-worth, 2nd USD 1500 worth, 3rd USD 1000 worth and 4th USD 500-worth).
 Benefits are split equally between local priority areas of healthcare, education and veterinary health, with RCP working with each village to determine, purchase and distribute the relevant benefits.
 Benefits are distributed at large celebrations in each group's winning village each quarter, and the programme and images are regularly explained at community DVD nights across all villages.
 The points are then reset to zero and the competition begins again.